bratpeki/modern-milkytracker-guide/docs/fx.md

 # Effect glossary

-Here, we'll be covering effects based on how commonly they are used and what they are used for.
+Here, we'll be covering effects you will *commonly* use.

-Since there are **a lot** of effects, most of which you will, frankly, *"never"* use,
-I'll be covering the commonly used ones in much detail.
+What you should keep in mind is that some effects play differently on MODs than on XMs.
+This is called playback mode and can be found by clicking on the `OPTIONS` button in the top-left section of the main UI.
+We'll keep in mind that the playback mode is always set to `Fasttracker 2.x` (that is, that you're composing in XM).

-This part will be very similar to the effect glossary in the `/docs/MilkyTracker.html` section of the original MT repo.
+All effects that we leave out, and `MOD` playback mode specifications can be found in the `/docs/MilkyTracker.html` section of the original MT repo.
 You can find that doc **in dark mode** in my fork [here](https://github.com/bratpeki/MilkyTracker/blob/master/docs/MilkyTracker.html).
-**Any effect that is not covered here will be listed in the doc.**

 ## Effect column effects